 In addition to contingencies, pending sales may fall through because the buyer decided to walk away.
 Buyers can remove themselves from a pending sale for many reasons; it’s not common, but it happens.
 At this point, buyers typically have some skin in the game in the form of an earnest money deposit.
 They can exit the pending sale, but they will have to forfeit this initial payment.

 The most common reason buyers will leave a pending sale is if there is a problem with their mortgage application.
-If a buyer obtains a pre-approval letter and makes an offer on a house, they can still be denied when it comes time to granting the loan.
+If a buyer obtains a pre-approval letter and makes an offer on a house, they can still be denied when it comes time to grant the loan.
 This does not happen randomly and is usually the result of a job loss or an increase in debt.
 On the other hand, some buyers may still back out even if there are no paperwork issues.
 Buyer’s remorse can send a seller back to square one.

 Again, a pending sale represents a home in the process of selling; it’s by no means final.
 A home appraisal could be lower than expected, or a buyer could get caught in a deal selling their existing property.
 Several things can go wrong on either end of a deal.
 Get familiar with the transaction process to make sure pending sales don’t go astray for you.

 If you are a home buyer looking to secure a sale pending home, there are several things you can do.
 First, by researching the ins and outs of a pending sale, you have already completed step one in the process.
 Familiarizing yourself with the overall process will help make sure you are equipped to deal with any competition or obstacles that might be in your way.
 Here are a few tips as you aim to secure a pending sale home: